Setting up SLAs

 - Try to choose an Assignee who's not the Reporter of an issue.
 If you assign the same user, your SLA might work incorrectly.

-- If you edit an existing SLA, Service Desk will re-index all the existing issues in the project.
-All the SLA data for elapsed time will be recalculated to measure against the new metrics.
-The SLA status is only recalculated for open issues, not for resolved issues.
+- If you edit an existing SLA, Jira Service Management will re-index all the existing issues in the project.
+For ongoing SLAs, the data for elapsed time will be recalculated to measure against the new metrics, but we won’t recalculate the cycles that have already been completed (i.e. a request fulfilled the Start and Stop conditions).

 - If issue data changes in such a way that the goals for the issue change (for example, the priority changes from Critical to Blocker), the time against the previous goal will be tracked against the new goal, for open issues only.